IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

   Qt designer startup window.

 On the far left side of the window is a **Widget Box**, listing all available widgets.
-On the bottom of the list there is a group **IMASViz** containing widget labeled **exampleWidget**.
+On the bottom of the list, there is a group **IMASViz** containing widget labeled **exampleWidget**.
 This is our widget which was developed through the first half of this manual section.
 The group **IMASViz** was defined in the **plugin.py** file (**def group**).

 .. figure:: images/QtDesigner_witdgetBox_customWidgets.png
   :align: center
-  :width: 550px
+  :width: 200px

   Custom widget in Qt designer.